usds/erap-guidance/pages/service-design/fact-specific-proxies.md

 ### An example proxy

 As a working example of the sorts of specific choices a grantee could make in designing a fact-specific proxy, consider the following design that would be suitable for any grantee to use. **There are a variety of choices a grantee can make while designing a fact-specific proxy**, so this is not the *only* reasonable proxy design.
 It is, however, an option that can be used or adapted by grantees who wish to simplify their application process using Federal data and resources.
-After the example, we will discuss the thinking that goes into making each choice.
+After the example, we will discuss the considerations that go into making each choice.

 For this example, we make the following choices: